 Register to vote online in North Carolina

-Register to vote by-mail in North Carolina
+Register to vote in North Carolina

 - Review the “Voter registration rules” section above and check that you're eligible.